-One of the key “aha” moments on my road to recovery from Hashimoto’s came when I decided to try taking a betaine with pepsin supplement to support protein digestion and woke up the next morning with more energy than I had felt in a decade!
+One of the key “aha” moments on my road to recovery from Hashimoto’s, came when I decided to try a betaine with pepsin supplement to support protein digestion.
+I woke up the next morning with more energy than I had felt in a decade!

 As I’ve delved more into the world of food pharmacology (food as medicine), I’ve come to realize how important proper digestion is to health, particularly for those of us managing thyroid conditions.
-People with Hashimoto’s usually experience some level of nutrient deficiencies, food sensitivities, digestive issues, and infections, in addition to an impaired ability to handle stress and a toxic overload.
+People with Hashimoto’s usually experience some level of nutrient deficiencies, food sensitivities, digestive issues, and infections.
 These symptoms are often caused by a diminished ability to absorb proper nutrients from the food we eat.

 What type of enzymes are best to take?
-The answer depends on the symptoms you are experiencing and the types of foods that are problematic for you.
-There are five types of digestive enzymes that are helpful for Hashimoto’s, but in this article, I will focus on vegetable digestive enzymes, which are used primarily after the consumption of vegetables, especially those that may be difficult to digest due to their high starch and fiber content.
+The answer depends on the symptoms you are experiencing, and the types of foods that are problematic for you.
+There are five types of digestive enzymes that are helpful for Hashimoto’s — in this week’s article, I will focus on vegetable digestive enzymes, which are used primarily after the consumption of vegetables, especially those that may be difficult to digest due to their high starch and fiber content.

 - The gut and thyroid connection